 We will use new technologies, behind the scenes tours and events featuring our scientists, and a new, annual Science Festival to bring science to life for our visitors.

-We held our 2017 Science Festival, which showcased Kew's world-leading scientific work in the gardens, at Wakehurst on the 22-23 July and at Kew on the 4, 5 and 6 August.
-We will be adding highlights of the events here soon.
+We held our 2017 Science Festival, which showcased Kew's world-leading scientific work in the Gardens.
+Activities took place at Wakehurst on 22 and 23 July and at Kew on 4, 5 and 6 August 2017.

 In August 2016, we launched our first annual Kew Science Festival featuring a whole range of science activities, games, interactive experiments, talks and behind-the-scenes tours.